Latest News from the Underworld

 041

-It all changed with Drakeford’s invention of the portable detector.
+It all changed with Drakelow’s invention of the portable detector.
 Until then, we had assumed they survived in only small numbers, on the fringes of society.
 Some even suggested they no longer existed at all.
 As soon we were able to single them out, we understood the full extent of their presence among us, how they strode our boulevards and engine halls, flew in our airships, worked in our manufactories.
 Yet, at the same time, we were forced to confront the uncomfortable fact they were here to stay, and we could no longer maintain the frail pretence of our solitude.

 042

-Until Drakeford’s invention of the portable detector, we had gone unnoticed in their ranks.
+Until Drakelow’s invention of the portable detector, we had gone unnoticed in their ranks.
 As refugees, we arrived with nothing but our hopes and desperations.
 We kept quiet.
 We blended in.
 We learned their customs and made ourselves useful.
 As soon as they could identify our true nature however, we were released from the shadows.
 When the only choice was to face them in the depth of night, we understood the truth.
 They were the ones who lived in fear, while we became unfettered to stroll their lamplit streets, and feed on their daughters, and surge across their dark skies.

 043